-"I'm now 18 months into my PhD, which is looking at quantifying the carbon footprint of meat production in different pasture systems of Western Australia, and then finding the most cost-effective and sustainable mitigation strategies to reduce that footprint," she explained.
+"My PhD looked at quantifying the carbon footprint of meat production in different pasture systems of Western Australia, and then finding the most cost-effective and sustainable mitigation strategies to reduce that footprint," she explained.

 Danielle was six months into her PhD when she applied for the Crawford Fund scholarship.